• Skip to primary navigation

 what to serve with Sicilian meatballs

-Serve the baked Sicilian meatballs with a side of your favorite pasta and a simple green salad, tucked into long rolls for a satisfying sandwich, or with chunks of crusty bread to sop up the delicious sauce.
-Sicilian Meatballs with Basil Marinara is a filling and delicious comfort food recipe that would be a welcome addition to any freezer.
+Start off the meal with fun to eat Antipasto Skewers.
+Serve the baked Sicilian meatballs with a side of these delicious Parmesan Buttered Noodles and a simple green salad, tucked into long rolls for a satisfying sandwich, or with chunks of crusty bread to sop up the delicious sauce.

 Italian recipe for balls of meat cooking in marinara sauce